 Parents and teachers need to be familiar with the readings so they can lead discussions.
 While students can do a certain amount of work independently, parents will need to invest some time preparing for each lesson.
 Teacher editions provide background, analysis, and suggested answers, so even teachers without a background in literature can teach these courses.
 As with all literature anthologies, parents and teachers are not expected to use every selection.
 Choose some from each section to fit your own goals and time schedule.

 Each course includes a student text and a two-volume, spiral-bound teacher edition.
 Teacher editions have images of reduced student pages.
-Below the images of student pages and in the side margins is valuable teaching information.
+Valuable teaching information is below the images of student pages and in the side margins.
 Also, words, sentences, or paragraphs in the reduced student pages of the teacher’s edition are highlighted in different colors to match corresponding colored margin notes for the teacher.
 These highlighted sections can indicate a point of discussion, a definition, an example of a literary element, or a cross-reference.

 The teacher editions for British Literature and Exploring Themes in Literature provide reproducible, supplemental activity pages and teaching helps located at the back of the book.
-Teacher editions for Explorations, Excursions, Fundamentals, Elements, and American Literature include a Teacher’s Toolkit CD-ROM (inside the back cover) with teacher support materials, such as worksheets, graphic organizers, reading quizzes, writing rubrics, and standardized test practice in reading and vocabulary.
+Teacher editions for Excursions, Fundamentals, Elements, and American Literature include a Teacher’s Toolkit CD-ROM (inside the back cover) with teacher support materials, such as worksheets, graphic organizers, reading quizzes, writing rubrics, and standardized test practice in reading and vocabulary.

 Tests and answer keys for each course can be ordered separately, but subject kits for all courses include tests and answer keys along with a student text and the teacher edition.